samareshbera/5giitjammu/README.md

     `cd ~/UERANSIM`
     `make`

-    After the compilation is successful, the output binaries are saved to `~/UERANSIM/build` folder .
+    After the compilation is successful, the output binaries are saved to `~/UERANSIM/build` folder.

     Run `nr-gnb` and `nr-ue` to start using UE and gNB.